Zakaria-Fettah/BA276/README.md

 <div align="center"> <img src="https://readme-typing-svg.herokuapp.com?font=JetBrains+Mono&size=26&pause=1000&color=FF6F61¢er=true&vCenter=true&width=500&lines=Hello!+👋+I’m+Zakaria+Fettah" alt="Typing SVG" /> </div> <div align="center"> <h2>Full-Stack Developer</h2> <p>Building the future, one project at a time 🌟</p> </div>
 About Me
-I kicked off my coding journey a couple of years back, diving deep into programming, and now I’m all about creating smart, practical solutions.
-I love experimenting with tech and making things work better.
+I’ve been coding for a few years now, evolving into a Full-Stack Developer who loves the whole process—from pixel-perfect interfaces to rock-solid server logic.
+I’m all about building apps that work smoothly and look great.

-🌍 From: Morocco
+🌍 Located in: Morocco
-✉ Reach me: zakariafettah52@gmail.com
+✉ Email: zakariafettah52@gmail.com
-⚡ Fun Note: I’m convinced debugging is just a treasure hunt in disguise 🕵️‍♂️
+⚡ Quick Fact: I treat every bug like a puzzle begging to be solved 🧩